Notes to broadcasters

-Sexual encounters, pregnancies, HIV and AIDS, and sexually transmitted infections are rising among youths.
+Sexual encounters, pregnancies, HIV and AIDS, and sexually transmitted infections are rising among youth.

-Talking to your young children about delaying sex or using protection is better than being sorry you didn’t talk to them after complications have already happened.
+Talking to your children about delaying sex or using protection is better than being sorry you didn’t talk to them after problems have already happened.

 Prevention is better than cure.
 Talk with your children about sex.